In This Article

 The good news: most AI agency owners are better positioned for outreach than traditional agencies.
 You are selling something genuinely new and valuable.
 Business owners have heard the AI hype, but they have not seen a concrete system that solves their specific problem.
 Your job in outreach is to be that concrete example, ideally one they can touch.

 The challenge: outreach at any meaningful scale is time-consuming, inconsistent, and easy to abandon.
 Most agency owners do a burst of cold DMs, get no responses, and conclude that outreach does not work.
 It works, but it requires volume, personalization, consistency, and multichannel follow-up.
-That is exactly what Ciela AI is built to handle, and the way it handles it is the thing to understand up front.
-Most outbound software is something you configure.
-Ciela is something you hire.
-You do not log in and build sequences from scratch.
-You meet a team of named AI agents on day one, and they run the channels for you while you take the meetings.
+This guide covers how to run it yourself, and where to add a live demo as the strongest asset in the sequence.

 What This Guide Covers